JustWhit3/higgs-decay-classification/General_Informations.md

 • Keep all the variables for the ≥ 2 jets Set.

+First, perform a classification on the whole dataset (without considering subsets) using the Gradient Boosted Decision Trees (BDT)
-Finally train a Deep Neural Network for each subset.
+Than, train 3 Deep Neural Networks, one for each subset considering the number of jets.

 ## Some Feature Work
 Distributions of some of the angular variables are uniform (this is a problem, because I coudn't use them for the discrimination between signal and background).
 So the idea is to build new features according to relative angles: